 Procedure 2 on non-ARQ connections: The following procedure shall be used when the security sublayer for the CPE is configured to provided authentication/encryption of the MAC PDUs exchanged between A-BS and S-CPE, and the A-CPE will further fragment/pack PDUs:

-When a distributed A-CPE receives MAC PDU from a S-CPE or A-BS, the subheaders attached to the PDU are processed as necessary.
-In the US this includes, the BR and/or GMSH subheaders.
+When a distributed scheduling A-CPE receives MAC PDU from a S-CPE or A-BS, the subheaders attached to the PDU are processed as necessary.
+In the US this may include the BR subheader and/or GMSH.

 If the A-CPE has to pack multiple PDUs to transmit to the A-BS that come from one or more S-CPEs in the US:

-The A-CPE will bundle those PDUs into a Container Message (See xxx) and transmit the burst/MAC PDU containing the Container Message to the A-BS
+The A-CPE will bundle those PDUs into a Container Message (See 7.7.26) and transmit the burstof MAC PDUs containing the Container Message to the A-BS

-When the A-BS receives the packed PDU it will unpack each of the S-CPE’s MAC PDUs from the Container Message.
+When the A-BS receives the packed PDU, it will unpack each of the S-CPE’s MAC PDUs from the Container Message.

-For each unpacked MAC PDU will be processed as indicated in “Procedure 1 on non-ARQ connections”
+For each unpacked MAC PDU, it will be processed as indicated in “Procedure 1 on non-ARQ connections”

 If the A-BS packs multiple PDUs destined for one or more S-CPEs in the DS: